marykdb/maryk/yaml/README.md

 #### Read for tokens

-To begin reading for tokens you start to call `nextToken()` on the `YamlReader` instance.
+To start reading for tokens, you call the `nextToken()` method on the `YamlReader` instance.
-Each time it finds a token it writes it to the public property `currentToken` and returns the value.
-The first `currentToken` is always `JsonToken.StartDocument`
+Each time the method finds a token, it writes it to the public property currentToken and returns the value.
+The first `currentToken` is always `JsonToken.StartDocument`.

-Returnable tokens:
+The following are the returnable tokens:

-- `JsonToken.StartDocument` - `currentToken` starts with this value
+- `JsonToken.StartDocument` - This is the first value of `currentToken`.
-- `JsonToken.EndDocument` - if last object or array was closed
+- `JsonToken.EndDocument` -  If the last object or array was closed.
-- `JsonToken.StartObject` - when a start of object was read.
-Can be of type [`Map`](http://yaml.org/type/map.html), [`OrderedMap`](http://yaml.org/type/omap.html) or [`Pairs`](http://yaml.org/type/pairs.html)
+- `JsonToken.StartObject` - When the start of an object was read.
+The object can be of type [`Map`](http://yaml.org/type/map.html), [`OrderedMap`](http://yaml.org/type/omap.html) or [`Pairs`](http://yaml.org/type/pairs.html)
-- `JsonToken.EndObject` - when a end of object was read
+- `JsonToken.EndObject` - When the end of an object was read.
-- `JsonToken.StartArray` - when start of a Yaml sequence was read.
+- `JsonToken.StartArray` - When the start of a YAML sequence was read.
 Can be of type [`Sequence`](http://yaml.org/type/seq.html) or [`Set`](http://yaml.org/type/set.html)
-- `JsonToken.EndArray` - when end of a Yaml sequence was read
+- `JsonToken.EndArray` - When the end of a YAML sequence was read.
-- `JsonToken.FieldName` - when a field name was read inside an object.
-Name is in `name` property
+- `JsonToken.FieldName` - When a field name was read inside an object.
+The name is in the `name` property.
-- `JsonToken.Value` - when a value was read inside object or array. 'value' contains value and is native type defined by `type` property.
+- `JsonToken.Value` - When a value was read inside object or array. 'value' contains value and is native type defined by `type` property.
 This could be set with a tag in yaml or autodetected by content.
   Types can be the JSON types of [`String`](http://yaml.org/type/str.html), [`Boolean`](http://yaml.org/type/bool.html), [`Int`](http://yaml.org/type/int.html), [`Float`](http://yaml.org/type/float.html) or